 The Russian invasion of Ukraine, beginning in February 2022, has increased tensions between members of the North Atlantic Treaty Organisation (NATO) and Russia and caused sanctions to be imposed.
-This could have significant adverse economic effects on financial markets and on energy costs, and may also result in increased cyber attacks and an increase in costs associated with such cyber attacks, all of which could have a materially adverse effect on the Company's results of operations, financial conditions or prospects.
-The Company will continue to monitor the situation and risks to the business.
+This has had significant adverse economic effects on financial markets and on energy costs and may also result in increased cyber-attacks and an increase in costs associated with such cyber-attacks, all of which could have a materially adverse effect on Lloyds Banking Group plc's results of operations, financial condition, or prospects.
+The Group will monitor the situation and risks to the business.
+The Directors believe that there will be limited impact on the Company.